Aliases for DCLRE1C Gene

 GeneCards Summary for DCLRE1C Gene

 DCLRE1C (DNA Cross-Link Repair 1C) is a Protein Coding gene.
-Diseases associated with DCLRE1C include severe combined immunodeficiency due to dclre1c deficiency and severe combined immunodeficiency, athabascan type.
-Among its related pathways are DNA Damage and NF-kappaB Signaling.
+Diseases associated with DCLRE1C include severe combined immunodeficiency, athabascan type and omenn syndrome.
+Among its related pathways are DNA Double-Strand Break Repair and Primary immunodeficiency.
 GO annotations related to this gene include 5-3 exonuclease activity and single-stranded DNA endodeoxyribonuclease activity.
 An important paralog of this gene is DCLRE1B.

 UniProtKB/Swiss-Prot for DCLRE1C Gene

 Required for V(D)J recombination, the process by which exons encoding the antigen-binding domains of immunoglobulins and T-cell receptor proteins are assembled from individual V, (D), and J gene segments.
 V(D)J recombination is initiated by the lymphoid specific RAG endonuclease complex, which generates site specific DNA double strand breaks (DSBs).
 These DSBs present two types of DNA end structures: hairpin sealed coding ends and phosphorylated blunt signal ends.
 These ends are independently repaired by the non homologous end joining (NHEJ) pathway to form coding and signal joints respectively.
 This protein exhibits single-strand specific 5-3 exonuclease activity in isolation and acquires endonucleolytic activity on 5 and 3 hairpins and overhangs when in a complex with PRKDC.
 The latter activity is required specifically for the resolution of closed hairpins prior to the formation of the coding joint.
 May also be required for the repair of complex DSBs induced by ionizing radiation, which require substantial end-processing prior to religation by NHEJ.